dislick/ts-pwgen/README.md

 ```
 The delimiter defaults to `-`.

-### Show how long it would take a supercomputer to crack your password
+### See how long it would take a supercomputer to crack your password
 `pwgen -l 16 -v`
 ```
 Password length:       16